Will fully charging your electric car damage its battery?

-It is tempting to fully charge the battery in your electric car.
+It is tempting to fully charge the battery in your electric car when possible.
 After all, you like to leave the house with the battery in your smartphone charged to 100 percent, right?

 However, while the occasional full charge isn’t a problem, you should avoid charging an electric car to 100 percent on a regular basis.
 Doing so will reduce the battery’s longevity and, over time, put a dent in the car’s potential driving range.